lkrms/pretty-php/README.md

 ## Usage

-Once installed, getting started with `pretty-php` is as simple as passing it something to format.
+Once installed, getting started with `pretty-php` is as simple as giving it something to format.
 For example, to format `bootstrap.php` and any PHP files in the `src` directory: